This fungus impacts the leafage and forms black spots on the topside of maple tree leaves.

 This particular fungus has three main phases in its life cycle:

-- the sticky spores open up and start colonizing the leaf, and the imbalance resulting from this causes the maple leaves to form yellow then black spots.
+• the sticky spores open up and start colonizing the leaf, and the imbalance resulting from this causes the maple leaves to form yellow and then black spots.

-- the fungus keeps growing when leaves fall off for as long as the weather stays moist – which, for fallen leaves, is all winter long.
+• the fungus keeps growing even as leaves fall off for as long as the weather stays moist – which, for fallen leaves, is all winter long.

 Over the winter, the fungus forms capsules which contain many new spores.
 These will burst open when temperatures rise again after winter, starting the cycle all over again.